Yashvishe-1327/mlc-sp25-aquafina/README.md

 ## Competition Submission Form

-Once everything below is completed, *every* team member should submit the [Competition Submission Form](https://forms.gle/giucmSFyYQiBjL1S6).
+Once everything below is completed, every team should submit the [Competition Submission Form](https://forms.gle/giucmSFyYQiBjL1S6).
 It is due Wednesday, April 9th, at 11:59PM.